madjid123/thesis_files/cnn_lbvs.md

-Expert Systems With Applications 203 (2022) 117287

-Contents lists available at ScienceDirect

-Expert Systems With Applications journal homepage: www.elsevier.com/locate/eswa

-Deep Convolutional Neural Network to improve the performances of screening process in LBVS
+# Deep Convolutional Neural Network to improve the performances of screening process in LBVS
-Fouaz Berrhail a,b ,∗, Hacene Belhadef b , Mohammed Haddad c a Faculty of Technology, University of SETIF 1, Setif, Algeria b c

-SD2A team, LISIA Laboratory, University Abdelhamid MEHRI of Constantine 2, Constantine, Algeria LIRIS Laboratory, University of Claude Bernard Lyon 1, Lyon, France

-ARTICLE

-INFO

 Keywords:
 Deep learning
 Convolutional neural network